agarzon/Mobitorix/README.md

 --------------
 Just rename config.dev.php to config.php and set the hostname where Monitorix is running.

-Prepare a CRON task to reegnerate reports every 5 minutes:
+Prepare a CRON task to regenerate reports every 5 minutes:
 0,5,10,15,20,25,30,35,40,45,50,55 * * * * /usr/share/monitorix/cgi-bin/monitorix.cgi mode=localhost graph=all when=day color=black >/dev/null 2>&1 #Regenerate monitorix report

 TODO